 An individual retirement account, or IRA, is a common tool used by those building their retirement savings.
 IRAs offer both tax advantages and direct access to investments.
 However, there are a few important considerations that those looking to open an IRA should account for.
 This includes figuring out what version of an IRA is best for your situation, where you should open your account and what kinds of investments you should invest your money in.
 If you have specific questions about IRAs or retirement planning in general, consider meeting with a financial advisor in your area.

 Tip #1: Figure Out What Type of IRA Is Best for You

 Generally speaking, you have two basic options when it comes to IRAs: a traditional IRA or a Roth IRA.
 The annual contribution limits for each of these account are the same.
-For 2020, the IRS caps IRA contributions at $6,000, though account holders age 50 and up have a slightly higher limit of $7,000.
+For tax year 2021, the IRS caps IRA contributions at $6,000, though account holders age 50 and up have a slightly higher limit of $7,000.
 When it comes to taxes, contributions to traditional and Roth accounts are treated very differently.

 With a traditional IRA, your contributions may be partially or fully tax-deductible.
-This is dependent on your income level, filing status and whether you’re covered by an employer’s retirement plan or not.
+This is dependent on your income level, filing status and whether or not you’re covered by an employer’s retirement plan.
 But when it comes time to withdraw from your traditional IRA in retirement, you’ll have to pay income taxes.

 On the other hand, the assets in a Roth IRA grow tax-free.
 This is because Roth IRAs are funded with after-tax dollars.
 That means account holders will have already paid taxes on the money they deposit in the account.
 While that means withdrawals in retirement will be tax-free, you won’t get to deduct contributions from your income now.

 If you’re young and you expect to be in a higher tax bracket in retirement, opening a Roth IRA may be a good idea.
-But for anyone with a high-paying job who expects their income to decrease in retirement, getting an upfront tax break likely makes more sense.
+But for anyone with a high-paying job who expects their income to decrease in retirement, getting an upfront tax break via a traditional IRA likely makes more sense.

 Tip #2: Decide Where to Open Your IRA